Order for protection

 Review of status of child in shelter, refuge or foster care home

-- When an emergency order for protection is in effect and a child is residing in a shelter, refuge, or foster care home, the court shall periodically review the status of the child and of the parent or guardian regarding the issue of “honour” crimes and killings.
-(See Hearing by Court).
+• When an emergency order for protection is in effect with respect to a child and the child is residing in a shelter, refuge, or foster care home, the court shall periodically review the status of the child and of the parent or guardian regarding the issue of “honour” crimes and killings.
+(See the section on Hearing by Court).

 Violation of order for protection